San Marcos Growers LogoSan Marcos Growers

 The cultivar 'Elegant' was originally introduced by the Saratoga Horticultural Foundation after it was trialed between 1974 and 1977.
 We purchased trees from them and grew it on and off from 1981 until 2004.
 The picture on this page courtesy of the Cal Poly San Luis Obispo Plant Select Program

-This information about Tristaniopsis laurina 'Elegant' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Tristaniopsis laurina 'Elegant' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]